ably-labs/sse-dotnet/README.md

 ### Prerequisites

-- An IDE to build and run the web API, I'm using [VS Code](https://code.visualstudio.com/).
+- An IDE that supports C#/.NET to build and run the web API, I'm using [VS Code](https://code.visualstudio.com/) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
 - A way to locally host the `index.html` file.
 I'm using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VS Code.

-If you use VSCode to open this repository this extension will be suggested to you.
+> If you use VSCode to open this repository, both the *C#* and *Live Server* extensions will be suggested to you to install.

 ### Running locally